 - Build a safe, non-judgmental environment.
 Employees should be able to take for lunch without feeling guilty.

 - Make an open space that invites socializing and a communal atmosphere

 - Give plenty of open space so employees don’t feel cramped

 What about healthy offerings?
 Incentivize a healthy diet by making sure there’s always plenty of healthy snacks and water around.
 A healthy diet is a core value of workplace wellness promotion.
 A great way to ensure plenty of healthy nutrition on site is a MicroMarket at the office.
 This self-service market provides healthy snacks and drinks.
 Sandwiches, granola, soups and salads, as well as smoothies and coffee.
 A healthy diet plays a significant role in employee welfare.
 Boosting your employees’ immune systems with a healthy diet means they become motivated and take fewer sick days.

 Plants and greenery spruce up your workspace and add a homey character.
 They put more oxygen into the office, making it feel airier and fresher.
 Try to capture the feeling of being outside by providing natural light and good ventilation.

 If the room lacks windows, use clever lighting designs to brighten up the atmosphere.
-The design of the workspace should emphasise well-lit atmospheres that motivate employees.
+The design of the workspace should emphasize well-lit atmospheres that motivate employees.

 Design an open-plan workspace to allow light and air to flow through.
 Not only will this brighten up the office, it will encourage a more collaborative working environment.